 The policy owner has responsibility for the effective communication of the policy to the relevant target audience.
 The owner should develop support and training options, if appropriate.

 To improve the accessibility of University policy documents for staff and other interested parties, all policies will be linked from one central location on the website.
 Policies will continue to be published on relevant department webpages, with a link to these pages from the policies webpage.
 Policies accessible externally should bear the University logo.
-The policy owner should notify any change of the policies location to the Deputy Director (Academic Governance and Compliance).
+The policy owner should notify any change of the policies location to the Head of Governance.